TrevanC/Mistborn-Book-Project/README.md

 # Mistborn Character Network Analysis

-This project analyzes character relationships and networks in Brandon Sanderson's Mistborn series using network analysis and visualization techniques.
+This project visualizes character relationships and networks in Brandon Sanderson's Mistborn series using network analysis and interactive visualizations.

 ## Interactive Dashboard